alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

 This command adds a user to a Microsoft Entra role.
 To retrieve roles, use the command `Get-EntraDirectoryRole`.

-The parameter `-ObjectId` specifies the unique identifier (ObjectId) of the directory role to which you want to add a member.
-The `-RefObjectId` specifies the unique identifier (ObjectId) of the user, group, or service principal that you want to add as a member of the specified directory role.
+- `-ObjectId` - specifies the unique identifier (ObjectId) of the directory role to which you want to add a member.

+- `-RefObjectId` - specifies the unique identifier (ObjectId) of the user, group, or service principal that you want to add as a member of the specified directory role.
-- `ObjectId` - defines the Id of the Microsoft Entra role.

-- `RefObjectId` - defines the objectId of the user you're adding as a role member.

 ## Work with user licenses